esovetkin/jbs/docs/help_do.md

         after step0
         with (b, c) from pm0
 {
-        # a and b come from inheritance; c is added from explicit import
+        # a and b come from inheritance; c is added by explicit import
         echo "${a} ${b} ${c}"
 }
 ```